What is erectile dysfunction?

 How many people have erectile dysfunction?

 It is estimated that nearly one in five men in the general population has a problem with achieving an erection at some point, either every now and again or more consistently over a prolonged period of time.
-Erectile dysfunction is thought to be more prevalent amongst men with MS and research suggests anything from one quarter to two thirds of men with MS are affected.
+Erectile dysfunction is thought to be more common amongst men with MS and research suggests anything from one quarter to two thirds of men with MS may be affected at some point.